 The Winter Wonders (Plaisirs d’Hiver / Winter Pret) festival in Brussels is much more than just the largest Christmas market in Belgium.
 The Christmas market has around 250 Swiss chalet stands spread along a 2-km route in the vicinity of (Stock Exchange), Place Sainte Catherine, and the Marché aux Poissons (fish market) in downtown Bruxelles.
 Many further streets including the Grand Place are bathed in special festive lightening, which looks merry even during the day but really comes into its own at night.

-The Pleasures of Winter festival is open from end November to early January.
-In 2016, the Brussels Christmas market and winter festival operate from November 25, 2016 to January 1, 2017, The activities are generally open daily from noon to 9 pm, 11 am to 10 pm on weekends.
+The Winter Wonders @ Bruxelles festival is open from end November to early January.
+In 2019, the Brussels Christmas market and winter festival operate from November 29, 2019, to January 5, 2019, The activities are generally open daily from noon to 9 pm, 11 am to 10 pm on weekends.
 The Plaisirs d’Hiver festival is even open on Christmas Day and New Year’s Day.
 Some activities are not open the whole period or with shorter opening hours.

 Bruges – Christmas Market & Ice Festival

-The Christmas market in Bruges is mostly on the Market Square where an ice-skating rink is also set up (pictured above).
-The market here is open from November 25, 2016 to January 2, 2017 from around 10 am to 9 pm later on weekends).
+The Christmas market in Bruges is mostly on the Market Square where an ice-skating rink is also set up (pictured above) with a further large market on nearby Simon Stevinplein.
+The Winter market in Brugge is open from November 22, 2019 to January 5, 2020 from around 10 am to 9 pm later on weekends).
 The Brugge Xmas market is open on Christmas and New Year’s Day.

 Christmas Markets in Flemish Cities in Belgium

 Many other cities in Flanders have popular Christmas markets that draw visitors from all over Europe and Britain.
 The major ones are in: